hashem-ali/JavaBootcamp-HW13/Readme.md

 Task Class : ID , title , description , status

-- Create a new taks (title , description , status , deadline)
+- Create a new taks (title , description , status)
 - Display all tasks .
 - Update a task
 - Delete a task